 There are cycle options for riders of all ages and abilities.
 You can hire an e-bike to make the whole experience easier.
 With easy pick-up from central accommodation providers and return transport to Queenstown, you can ride for as long or as little as you like.
 If you love our incredible network of well-maintained cycle tracks throughout the region, please consider supporting Queenstown Trails who maintain and build our beautiful trails.

-If the Valley of the Vines speaks to your soul, extend your stay and stay overnight in Gibbston to wake among the vines.
+Extend your stay and stay overnight in Gibbston to wake among the vines.
 Places to stay include an architecturally restored historic cottage, boutique vineyard cabins, and a luxury winery lodge.

 4. Enjoy spring blooms in the Queenstown Gardens